New York E-2 Visa Lawyers for Business Setup and Investment

 (2) refunded to the client in the event that their E-2 visa application is denied.
 By holding the E-2 visa funds in this way they are deemed to be “irrevocably” invested in the business and can be used for any legitimate business expense.

-D&A maintains two locations in New York City.
+D&A maintains two locations in New York City, each serving a distinct client base.

 FAQ: New York E-2 Visa Lawyers